How I became— “Ruled By Bananas!”

 “But what do we do?”
 I asked my husband.
 His reply changed my life.
 “You don’t have to go back to work, you know.
 My mom stayed home with us, and it was great.”

 Worried about money, he told me we would work it out.
 I will write a separate post on how the money thing actually did always work out.
 I worried about a lot, actually.
-But one thing I did not worry about- my kid was safe.
+But one thing I did not worry about- my child was safe.
 With me.

 This was one of my first big realizations that things were going to come up in life that make you change course.
 Sometimes it is small, like your to do list needs to include a grocery run to get more bananas.
 Sometimes it is larger things, like deciding to quit your job to be a full time mom.
-Can you think of a time when your life had to take a complete change?
-I would love to hear about it!

 When they come to interview me for my 100th Birthday ask me if I have any regrets, I will say NO WAY.
 If I had not made this choice, I can guarantee you that would not be the same answer.